sruthisree001/simplilearn/README.md

-# Project from simplilearn by simplilearn
+# Project from simplilearn by SruthiSree

-Start the aopplication by runnig LockedmeMain.java
+Start the Application by runnig LockedmeMain.java